Anuj7815/gitDemo/README.md

 # gitDemo
-This repository contains the description of the git and github tutorial
+This repository contains the description of the git and github tutorial.

+###
+Author - Anuj Gupta